In this article, we are going to share the Ansible playbook for tomcat installation.

 Let us see each play and its purpose along with what module is used.

-1. Download Open JDK - we are using theapt module to install java as a system package
+- Download Open JDK - we are using the

-2. Validate if Java is availableshell module is used to run a java -version command, the playbook would fail if the command fails (or) not found
+shellmodule is used to run ajava -versioncommand, the playbook would fail if the command fails (or) not found - Create a Group - we are using a

-4. Create a User - we are creating a new user named tomcat using user module, this user and the group would be used by the tomcat application server as its not recommended to run servers on Root
+tomcatusingusermodule, this user and the group would be used by the tomcat application server as its not recommended to run servers on Root - Directory creation - the

-5. Directory creation - the file module is used to create a directory where the tomcat server be installed and operated.
-CATALINA_BASE /opt/tomcat8 in our case
+filemodule is used to create a directory where the tomcat server be installed and operated.
+CATALINA_BASE/opt/tomcat8in our case - Download Tomcat installable tar - the

-7. Moving files to the right directory - Once the untar is done. it would leave us with a big directory with a clumsy name containing the version etc. we are basically moving the content from apache-tomcat-**** to /opt/tomcat8 for simplicity using shell module, you can use copy module too
+unarchivemodule is used to download tomcat from the URL and to untar once the file is downloaded. we have combined the efforts ofget_urlandunarchivetogether as unarchive can have URL as a source - Moving files to the right directory - Once the untar is done. it would leave us with a big directory with a clumsy name containing the version etc. we are basically moving the content from

-8. Creating a Service file for tomcat - we are using the copy module to create a file in remote and the content of the service file is hard coded inside the playbook itself. another way to do it is to use template but this is convenient. we are using |- to maintain the line break while assigning the multiline data to the content variable.
+copymodule to create a file in remote and the content of the service file is hard coded inside the playbook itself. another way to do it is to usetemplatebut this is convenient. we are using|-to maintain the line break while assigning the multiline data to the content variable. - Reloading SystemD - Once the service file is created and placed on the appropriate

 Executing the Playbook in real-time